Catterio/C-U-Fallback-Fonts/README.md

 # Casualties: Unknown Fallback Fonts

 ## Information
-These two fonts are intended to be metrically-compatible fallback fonts for Casualties: Unknown, where the glyph sets of fonts for the main user interface and health panel interface are expanded to support a lot more languages of Latin and Cyrillic scripts as well as Greek.
+These fonts are intended to be metrically-compatible fallback fonts for Casualties: Unknown, where the fonts for the Main UI and Health panel UI have extended language support, covering a ton more languages of Latin and Cyrillic scripts, as well as Greek.

+## Regarding usage terms
-Retro Gaming Plus is a direct extension of Retro Gaming, which is published without a license.
-Following that, no license is attached to Retro Gaming Plus as well.
+_Retro Gaming Plus_ is a direct extension of _Retro Gaming_, which is published without a license.
+The same will be applied to _Retro Gaming Plus_.

-I-pixel-u Plus was created independently from I pixel u, which is legally attached to a [FontStruct License](https://fontstruct.com/faq/5/licensing_legal_questions/an_overview_of_licensing) ([See original publication of I pixel u here](https://fontstruct.com/fontstructions/show/1146323/i_pixel_u)).
-I-pixel-u Plus, however, is made available to the public without license, essentially meaning public domain.
+_I-pixel-u Plus_ was developed independently from _I pixel u_, which is legally attached to a [FontStruct License](https://fontstruct.com/faq/5/licensing_legal_questions/an_overview_of_licensing) ([See original publication of _I pixel u_ here](https://fontstruct.com/fontstructions/show/1146323/i_pixel_u)). _I-pixel-u Plus_, however, is made available to the public without license.

-No attribution is optional and is not required whatsoever if you wish to use these fonts for your projects and there are no licenses attached to them.
-Though, I will appreciate it if you willingly do.
+Attribution is optional and is not required if you wish to use these fonts for your projects, whether commercial or for personal use.
+Though, I will appreciate it if you do want to give credit.

 ## Fallback/Replacement
-Main UI font: Retro Gaming.ttf → Retro Gaming Plus.ttf
+Main UI font: `Retro Gaming.ttf` → `Retro Gaming Plus.ttf`

-Health panel font: I-pixel-u.ttf → I-pixel-u Plus.ttf
+Health panel font: `I-pixel-u.ttf` → `I-pixel-u Plus.ttf`

 ## Supported languages